 Autism is a lifelong condition.
-It cannot be "treated" or "cured”.
-Many on the spectrum find this idea as offensive as being autistic is part of their identity, who they are and their personality.
+It cannot be "treated" or "cured" and neither should it be.
+Being autistic is part of a person's identity, who they are, how they think and their individual personality.

 There is no specific identified cause for autism and this is a common area for discussion.
 However, researchers believe it is likely to be a combination of genetic and environmental factors which can interrupt the development of the brain and central nervous system.
 You are born autistic, live as an autistic and die autistic.

 Autism is a spectrum condition.
-Every individual is unique and it is important to understand that being autistic affects people in different ways.
-Any of the following may also impact on the way in which autism presents:
+Every individual is unique and it is important to understand that being autistic affects people in different ways to those directed by social expectations.

 All autistic individuals are affected in some way in the following areas: